JoseDeFreitas/CodewarsLogger/README.md

 ### After completion

 And that's it!
-Keep in mind that it will take some minutes the first time you run it (especially if you have completed a lot of katas, because the program must loop through all of them).
+Keep in mind that it will take some minutes the first time you run it because the program must loop through all of the katas.
 You must run the program every time you want to update the katas.
 It takes into consideration repeated files and code refactors.

 By some reason, the API endpoint of Codewars that lists the "completed" katas includes also katas that you have trained but that aren't literally "completed"; that is, katas that have some solution that didn't pass all the tests.
 You complete a kata when you click the blue button "Attempt" and then the green button "Submit".
-This may lead to some warnings on the console that say `A web element was not found on the page (create code file step).`, because Codewars shows a text saying "No solutions", instead of the list of solutions that the program looks for.
+This may lead to some warnings on the console that say `A web element was not found on the page (create code file step).`, because Codewars shows a text saying "No solutions" instead of the list of solutions that the program looks for.

 For a clearer view of how the program goes through all the katas, **you can comment out the [line 52](https://github.com/JoseDeFreitas/CodewarsLogger/blob/abbd8663663ce033c51e6e5390ea6a14acaa0bbf/CodewarsLogger/Program.cs#L52)**
-(`options.AddArgument("--headless");`).
+(`options.AddArgument("--headless");`) by adding `//` before it.

 If you're facing a problem, go to the ["Errors" page](https://github.com/JoseDeFreitas/CodewarsLogger/wiki/Errors) of the wiki and look if the error/warning you're getting appears in there.
 If it doesn't, please